pkeilbach/htwg-practical-nlp/docs/lectures/nlp_intro.md

 !!! info "Toxicity classification"

     Toxicity classification, a branch of sentiment analysis, categorizes hostile content like threats, insults, obscenities, and hate speech.
 It's used to moderate online conversations by detecting and silencing offensive comments or scanning for defamation.

+!!! info "Text classification with Naive Bayes"

+    A very good starting algorithm for text classification tasks in [**Naive Bayes**](https://en.wikipedia.org/wiki/Naive_Bayes_classifier) algorithm.
+    This is primarily because it is relatively simple to understand and implement, and very fast to train and run.
+    We will cover the **Naive Bayes algorithm** later in the course, as well as in one of the assignments.

 ### Machine translation